 Buildings worth noting are The House Opposite (opposite the inn that is), The House with Two Front Doors and House with the Seat.
 These very descriptive names must have been logical when the original buildings in the area appeared and there weren’t enough houses for a numbering system.

-I’ve reviewed my stay at the Mermaid Inn here (link pending) which includes more history about the site and photographs of the accommodation, lounge areas and dining.
+I’ve written a review of The Mermaid Inn Hotel which includes more history about the building and photographs of the accommodation, lounge areas and dining.
 We booked in advance to eat in the restaurant on the Saturday evening and then retired to an open fireplace with a glass of wine before bed.
 Idyllic!

 Exploring the town